woodward/git_hue/README.md

 # GitHue

-** Description
+## Description

-GitHue uses the Elixir [HueSDK](https://github.com/connorlay/hue_sdk) and the [GitHub API](https://docs.github.com/en/rest?apiVersion=2022-11-28) to change the color of a Philips Hue light based on the status of continuous integration (or CI).
-The light will be set to green if the build was succsessful, yellow if the build is running, and red if the build fails.
+GitHue uses the Elixir [HueSDK](https://github.com/connorlay/hue_sdk) and the [GitHub API](https://docs.github.com/en/rest?apiVersion=2022-11-28) to change the color of a Philips Hue light based on the status of a GitHub actions continuous integration build (or CI).
+The light will be set to green if the build is succsessful, yellow if the build is running, and red if the build fails.

 ## Installation and Usage